Brown Sugar Glazed Carrots

 Prep the carrots

-Peel the carrots and slice them into even 1/4 inch rounds so they cook at the same pace.
+Peel the carrots if needed, then slice them into even 1/4-inch rounds so they cook at the same rate.

 -